-- In total the Columbia River is 1,243 miles long and contains thousands of species of wildlife.
+- The river is 1,243 miles long and contains thousands of species of wildlife.

 Since its discovery by European settlers in 1775, the Columbia River has played an important role in the development of the Pacific Northwest.
 Today, numerous locks and dams exist along the lower legs of the river.
 In fact, the dams on the river’s main stem and tributaries produce nearly 44% of all hydroelectric power in the United States.
 The river acts as an important shipping channel for goods from Canada and the interior U.S. to reach the Pacific Ocean.
 Additionally, its watershed drains into an area the size of France and plays an important role in agricultural production in the region.